ncsa/Delta_doc/docs/source/user_guide/ood/code-server.rst

   #.
 Navigate to the `Open OnDemand dashboard <https://openondemand.delta.ncsa.illinois.edu/>`_.
   #.
 Log in through CILogon with your **NCSA** username, password, and Duo MFA.
   #.
 Open on the **Interactive Apps** menu at the top of the window and click on **Code Server**.
   #.
-Fill out the form form and then click the **Launch** button.
+Fill out the form and then click the **Launch** button.

      - **Name of account** - This must match one of your available Delta accounts (CPU or GPU, as appropriate); these are listed under "Project" when you run the ``accounts`` command on Delta.
      - **Partition** - Match your partition type to the type of account you entered.
 (If your account ends in "cpu", then your partition should start with "cpu".
 If your account ends in "gpu", then your partition should start with "gpu".)
-     - **Duration of job** - Select your duration following the format exmaple in the form.
+     - **Duration of job** - Select your duration following the format example in the form.
 Note the duration limit for interactive partitions.
      - **Name of reservation** - Leave empty if none.
      - **Number of CPUs** - Select the number of CPUs you want for the session.
      - **Amount of RAM** - Select your RAM following the format example in the form.
 Note the default RAM assigned if left blank.
-     - **Number of GPUs** - Select the number of CPUs you want for the session.
-Note, you must select a GPU account and partition in order to use GPUs.
+     - **Number of GPUs** - Select the number of GPUs you want for the session.
+Note, you must select a GPU account and partition to use GPUs.
      - **Working Directory** - Note the default if this is left blank.

      \